xMartin/grouptabs/README.md

-To use it you need the [Dojo Toolkit](http://dojotoolkit.org/) 1.10 (for debugging or creating an optimized build use the source distribution) and [remoteStorage.js](http://remotestorage.io/integrate/) 0.11.
+To use it you need the [Dojo Toolkit](http://dojotoolkit.org/) 1.12 (for debugging or creating an optimized build use the source distribution) and [remoteStorage.js](http://remotestorage.io/integrate/) 0.14.

 You can use bower to install both.

+    bower install

 Your `js/` directory should look like this: